Spinach Artichoke Stuffed Sourdough Pretzels

 How to fold a pretzel

-I’ve tried my best to describe how to fold a pretzel, but your best bet will be to sure the pictures above as reference.
+I’ve tried my best to describe how to fold a pretzel, but your best bet will be to refer to the pictures above as a reference.

 1. Take your cylinder and set it on your work surface in the shape of a U.